scottystephens/stratifi/docs/features/tink/TINK_URGENT_FIX_REQUIRED.md

 Hi Tink Support,

-We're integrating Tink banking aggregation into our application (Stratifi) and need to enable permanent user access with refresh tokens.
+We're integrating Tink banking aggregation into our application (Stratiri) and need to enable permanent user access with refresh tokens.

 Current Issue: